MLB Betting Market Efficiency Explained: Is There Real Edge?

 If sportsbooks set accurate odds, then long-term results should closely match the implied probability of the betting line.

 To test this idea, we analyzed thousands of MLB games since 2004 and compared favorite win rates across several odds ranges.
+One of the findings revealed the effectiveness of counterintuitive strategies for mlb betting, which often defy conventional wisdom.

 Favorites -150 Or Higher